fabri1983/java2proto2grpc/README.md

 #### Usage:

-First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@RemoteAccessEnabled*.
+First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@GrpcEnabled*.
 - **JavaToProto2Main**: generates *.proto* files from a class/package at specific folder:
 	```sh
 	mvn exec:java -Dexec.mainClass=com.harlan.javagrpc.main.JavaToProto2Main -Dexec.args="com.harlan.javagrpc.service.contract src/main/proto"